Davidson Young Scholars - Frequently Asked Questions

 While awards/certificates and report cards can be evidence of advanced activities, they do not demonstrate a child’s advanced thinking and problem-solving skills.
 You will also need to submit at least four academic work samples to compose the portfolio.

 Additional questions about the application process may be submitted to firstname.lastname@example.org.
-Emails will be responded to within 3-5 business days.
+Emails will be responded to within three to five business days.

 Davidson Young Scholars Program Information